 Which is better?
 Chase Freedom Unlimited or Sapphire Preferred?

 The Chase Freedom Unlimited® can be better if you want a credit card without an annual fee.
-It can also earn more points than the Sapphire Preferred on these purchases:
+It can also earn more points than the Sapphire Preferred on non-bonus purchases (1.5x points vs. 1x points).

 You may prefer the Chase Sapphire Preferred® Card if you can maximize the 25% travel redemption bonus or the 1:1 travel partner point transfers.